catios/cati/doc/api/cmdline/commands/RemoveCommand.md

         Options:
         -y|--yes: do not ask for user confirmation
         --conffiles: also remove conffiles (full remove)
+        --without-scripts: do not run package scripts in remove process

     `package_remove_finished_event(self, pkg: package.Pkg.Pkg)`
     :   will run as package remover event when package remove process finished